Hematologist - BC Cancer - Kelowna

 - Knowledge of social, economic, political and historical realities impacting indigenous communities and familiarity with Indigenous Cultural Safety and anti-racism and accompanying reports (BC DRIPA, TRC, etc.).

-Kelowna offers an unparalleled lifestyle, seamlessly blending outdoor adventures like diverse watersports on Okanagan Lake and winter fun at Big White with acclaimed wine tours.
-This vibrant city also boasts an exciting culinary scene and a booming tech industry.
+Kelowna offers an unparalleled lifestyle, seamlessly blending outdoor adventures like diverse watersports on Okanagan Lake and winter fun at Big White, and all season trail running or mountain biking.
+This vibrant lakeside city also boasts an exciting culinary scene, expansive arts community, and a booming tech industry, set in the middle of an agricultural district rich with vineyards.
 Kelowna is also home to the University of British Columbia, Okanagan campus, (UBCO) and an international airport, Kelowna provides a unique environment for a high quality of life.

 What we bring